 Whether it's a custom countertop, glass flooring, a kitchen backsplash, or a custom shower stall, we are experts at a number of production techniques that enable us to transform your ideas into reality.
 Click any image below to learn more.

-Slumped glass, most commonly known as “cast glass” because it shares similarities with glass casting process, is in actuality a thermoformed fused glass.
+Slumped glass (or just "slump glass"), most commonly known as “cast glass” because it shares similarities with glass casting process, is in actuality a thermoformed fused glass.
 Textures, patterns and custom designs are kiln-formed through heating at 1,099–1,251 °F, and then "slumping" the glass panels onto or over a mold.

 GDS Colorfuse™ glass is a proprietary product created by Greg Gomolka in the year 2002.
 While many glass experts were suggesting that it could not be done, Greg's creative mind could not let go of his idea to create this exciting new process.
 With the help of an order from a large hotel chain with the vision to see what was possible, he was able to fine tune the Colorfuse™ process into what it is today.